apollo

 Caution

 Flanzen D Tablet to be taken with caution, especially if you have a history of liver diseases/conditions.
-Dose may have to be adjusted by your doctor.
+The dose may have to be adjusted by your doctor.

 bannner image